 What everyone was waiting for were the masquerades.
-For those, they made parades with live- music (drums, trumpets and saucers) and many people disguised with giant masks and costumes marched and dances with them.
-Places like Barva de Heredia, Escazú and Cartago celebrate this festival the most and in their parades it is common to see characters like El Diabolo (the devil), La Muerte (the death), La Segua, La Llorona, la Giganta, la Calvera, el Cadejos, el Padre sin Cabeza (the Father without head), as well as other characters of the modern costarican and international stories, political personalities, soccer players and many others.
+For those, they made parades with live- music (drums, trumpets, and saucers) and many people disguised with giant masks and costumes marched and dances with them.
+Places like Barva de Heredia, Escazú, and Cartago celebrate this festival the most and in their parades, it is common to see characters like El Diabolo (the devil), La Muerte (the death), La Segua, La Llorona, la Giganta, la Calvera, el Cadejos z el Padre sin Cabeza (the Father without head), as well as other characters of the modern costarican and international stories, political personalities, soccer players and many others.

 They also played games and the disguised people were part of it.
-La Giganta for example was balanced over all the heads and it was a funny surprise when this giant head was over you, which could be a little bit scary.
-The character imp followed with a delegated branch the youngest ones in the audience, threatening to shatter them.
+La Giganta, for example, was balanced over all heads and it was a funny surprise when this giant head came up over you, which could be a little bit scary.
+The character followed with a delegated branch the youngest ones in the audience, threatening to shatter them.
 I know it sounds a little bit frightening, but it was a really funny show and nothing dangerous.

-If you go to this parades, you will notice that the masks are a artworks, made by very skilled and creative craftsmen.
-At their shops where they make them, which you can find at the mentioned places, they are still made by the traditional way, modeling first with mus and then coating it with several layers of newspaper and glue, to then paint and decorate them.
-There are also people who make their costumes for the masks and very important: a metal or wood frame, to give more height and presence to the character.
+If you go to these parades, you will notice that the masks are artworks made by very skilled and creative craftsmen.
+At their shops where they make them, which you can find at the mentioned places, they are still made traditionally, modeling first with mus and then coating it with several layers of newspaper and glue, to then paint and decorate them.
+Some people make their costumes for the masks and very important: a metal or wood frame, to give more height and presence to the character.

 For this reason, I invite you to be a part of them and get to know the activities they are doing in the towns, instead of dressing up as a skull and go to a bar at the night of October 31th, you can experience the pure and authentic traditions of a country full of historical surprises and legends in a magical night.

 CALENDAR OF ACTIVITES